 In March 2007, Joe took over as Mayor to fill the unexpired term of Nick Pompilio and was elected Mayor in November 2007 to a four year term that began in January 2008.
 Prior to becoming Mayor, Joe was a Councilman for seven years during which time he chaired the Finance/Insurance and the Economic Development committees.
 Joe is also member of Morris County€™s Solid Wasted Advisory Committee (SWAC) since 2005.

 John “Jack” Sylvester Jr. Council – Chair Public Safety

 Elmer is a lifelong resident of Netcong.
 He served as a council member from 1991 – 1996 and 2002 until present.
-During that time he has served the Boro as Council President in 2005 and 2008, he also has chaired the following Committees Finance and Insurance, Recreation, Public Safety, Economic Development and Human Services.
-During his terms he has sat on the Planning Board as the council representative and the following committees, The Netcong Community Partnership, Transit Village Project and the Stoll/Allen Street redevelopment plan.
+During that time he has served the Borough as Council President in 2005 and 2008, he also has chaired the following Committees Finance and Insurance, Recreation, Public Safety, Economic Development and Human Services and is a member of the Planning Board as the Council representative.

 He is a 28 year member of the Netcong Fire Department and is currently the Vice President and secretary of Hilltop Fire Co. # 2.
 He served as Fire Chief from 2000- 2001.